m00nlitcat/blog.myget.org/_posts/2017-10-25-myget-by-the-numbers-2017.markdown

 The shared tenant has its primary deployment in the West Europe region, and a secondary in US East.
 We use Azure Cloud Services to deploy both Web and Worker roles, and apply auto-scaling policies on both to ensure the service scales as needed.

-On average, the shared tenant has 4 Web roles and 4 worker roles deployed in each region, and scales in and out multiple times (minimum 2 instances per role, up to 8 during peak moments).
-Judging by the observed peak moments, all of us restore most packages in the morning (which is multiple times a day when running a global service).
+On average, the shared tenant has 4 Web roles and 4 Worker roles deployed in each region, and scales in and out multiple times (minimum 2 instances per role, up to 8 during peak moments).
+Judging by the observed peak moments, all of us restore most packages in the morning (which is multiple times a day when running a global service, but mostly EU CET morning and US PST morning).

 ## Reliability